Subscribe to SoftLogica

 response times is 0.1 - 1 second.
 Although people can adapt to slower response times, they are

-generally dissatisfied with times longer than 2 seconds.
+generally dissatisfied with the times longer than 2 seconds.

-Click on Response Time subfolder of Summary Report folder in Navigation Pane to view
+Click on the Response Time subfolder of Summary Report folder in the Navigation Pane to view

 the Response Time report.